“In the beginning, God created the heavens and the earth.” Genesis 1:1

 God looked at all of His creation and saw that it was very good.
 And all of this happened on the sixth day of creation.

 “Thus the heavens and the earth were completed, and all their hosts.
 By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.”
 Genesis 2:1-3

 On the seventh day of creation the earth was complete and finished.

 God rested on the seventh day, not because He was tired.
 God is all-powerful, He never gets tired.
 He rested because He was pleased and satisfied with His creation.
 He had made it exactly like He wanted it.
 Remember that God had looked and saw that everything that He had created was very good.

 In resting on the seventh day, God was also modeling the pattern for man’s work week.

 Why Did God Create Everything?

+God is the one who created everything out of nothing by merely speaking them into creation.
 The question then becomes why?
 Why did God make everything?

 - God did not create everything because He wanted to make us happy.